tailwindlabs/tailwindcss/source/components/cards.blade.md

 Tailwind doesn't include pre-designed card components out of the box, but they're easy to build using existing utilities.

+Here are a few examples to help you get an idea of how to build components like this using Tailwind.

 ## Stacked

 @component('_partials.code-sample', ['class' => 'p-10 flex justify-center'])